tangowithcode/tango_with_django_2/manuscript/chapter2.md

 * your *Integrated Development Environment (IDE)*, if you choose to use one; and
 * a *Version Control System (VCS)* called *Git*.

-If you already have Python 3 and Django 2 installed on your computer and are familar with the technologies listed above, you can skip straight ahead to the [Django Basics chapter](#chapter-django-basics).
+If you already have Python 3 and Django 2 installed on your computer and are familiar with the technologies listed above, you can skip straight ahead to the [Django Basics chapter](#chapter-django-basics).
 If you are not familiar with some or all of the technologies listed, we provide an overview of each below.
 These go hand in hand with later [supplementary chapter](#chapter-system-setup) that provide a series of pointers on how to set the different components up, if you need help doing so.

 I> ### You Development Environment is Important!
 I> Setting up your development environment can be a tedious and frustrating process.
-It's not something that you would do everyday.
+It's not something that you would do every day.
 The pointers we provide in this chapter (and the [additional supplementary chapter](#chapter-system-setup)) should help you in getting everything to a working state.
 The effort you expend now in making sure everything works will ensure that development can proceed unhindered.
 I>
 I> From experience, we can also say with confidence that as you set your environment up it's a good idea to note down the steps that you took.
 You will probably need that workflow again one day -- maybe you will purchase a new computer, or be asked to help a friend set their environment up, too. *Don't think short-term, think long-term!*